brunokoga/Montevideo/ultimateEquipment_dir/gear/alchemicalTools.md

 **Price** 1 gp; **Weight** —

-The alchemical substance on the end of this small, wooden stick ignites when struck against a rough surface (a move action).
+The alchemical substance on the end of this small, wooden stick ignites when struck against a rough surface (a move action.
 Creating a flame with a tindertwig is much faster than creating a flame with tinder and a flint and steel or magnifying glass.
 Lighting a torch with a tindertwig is a standard action rather than a full-round action, and lighting any other fire with one is at least a standard action.
 A tindertwig burns for 1d2 rounds and sheds light as a candle.
 Tindertwigs are waterproof, but must be dried before you can strike them.

 Water Purification sponge